Honors & Awards

 - No. 158 ITF Junior

-Vasanti Shinde has started off her senior year spring by going 5-3 in singles play.
-She is 0-3 at the No. 1 spot but is a perfect 5-0 when she starts at the No. 2 spot in the lineup.
+Vasanti Shinde has gone 6-14 (1-7 B1G) in singles play during her senior year spring.
+She is 0-11 at the No. 1 spot but is 6-3 when she starts at the No. 2 spot in the lineup.
 Her best win of the season came against Kansas’ Janet Koch, who ITA Tennis Ranks as the #50 women’s singles player in the country.

 Shinde went 2-1 in singles competition at the Minnesota Invitational from Sept.
 21-23.
 She won her first match, dropped her semifinal match and then def.
 Agne Cepelyte (ARK) 6-4, 7-6 (4) to clinch third place in Singles Flight A. In doubles matches, Shinde and Jessica Aragon went 3-3 on the weekend.